mullerik/WebAppsCourse/finalProject/node-backend/readme.txt

 How to use the UI?
 ** Run "npm install" to get all necessary dependencies **
-- Start by running "npm start" inside node-backend directory
+- Start by running "npm start" inside node-backend directory and react-client dir.
 - In chrome, go to http://localhost:3000/ for local version and fitotal.herokuapp.com for online.
 - Enter username + password and register
   Trying to login with non-existing user should show red warning "User doesn't exist.
 Please register first."